If you are a Kāinga Ora tenant, this section is for you.

-Maintaining your Kāinga Ora home, modifying a home for disability and tradespeople visiting your home.
+Maintaining your Kāinga Ora home, making disability modifications and what to know when tradespeople are visiting your home.

-Sometimes your home or flat will need repairs.
+Sometimes your home will need repairs.
 See what we can do for you and what you might be able to do yourself.

 Being a good neighbour is an important part of living in your community.
 We encourage all our tenants to act as good neighbours.

 Kāinga Ora is a pet friendly landlord.
-Pets can be great companions and getting a pet (or keeping the one you may already have) is important to you.
+Pets can be great companions and getting a pet (or keeping the one you may already have) can be a big help to our wellbeing.

-There are many reasons you may want to move to another home.
-If you want to move, call us to talk about your situation, your housing needs and what housing options you may have.
+There are many reasons you may need to move to another home.
+We’re here to help, so give us a call if you want to move and we can chat about your situation, your housing needs and what housing options you may have.

 By letting us know as soon as there’s a change in your living arrangements or income, Kāinga Ora and the Ministry of Social Development can make sure you get the best support available to you.